akshitaofc/IOT-Based-Manhole-Detection-and-Monitoring-System/README.md

-# Yolov3-Manhole-Object-Detection-
+# Manhole-Object-Detection-
-YOLO V3 Real-Time Object Detection on Manhole
+Real-Time Object Detection on Manhole

 Custom tiny-yolo-v3 training using my own dataset and testing the results using the google colaboratory.
 Object detection using yolo algorithms and training your own model and obtaining the weights file using google colab platform.
 The steps includes: